 - Whether you are using a DIY kit or are seeking the help of a solicitor, please make sure that you state your intentions clearly, and detail your wishes explicitly.
 This is because, any minor mistake can cause great confusions and delays in distribution of the assets in the future.

-For those who are wondering ‘how to make a Will in Australia’, it is important to ensure that you meet the eligibility requirements to make a valid Will.
+For those who are wondering ‘how to make a Will in Australia’, you must ensure that you meet the eligibility requirements to make a valid Will.
 The requirements include:

-- The person who wishes to make a Will must be over 18 years of age (unless he/she is married)
+- The person who wants to write a Will must be over 18 years of age (unless he/she has married someone)

-- Importantly, the Will maker needs to have testamentary capacity at the time of making the Will.
+- Importantly, they need to have testamentary capacity at the time of making the Will.

 Testamentary capacity refers to the person’s mental ability to comprehend the Will that they are creating, and/or altering.
-There are certain factors that are considered when determining if the testator has testamentary capacity:
+There are certain factors to consider when determining if the testator has testamentary capacity:

 - If the testator knows that they are executing a Will, and understands the legal effects of doing so;

 - If the testator knows the general nature and extent of their property;

 - If the testator is aware about the people who would generally benefit from their estate; and